ursi/jim-js/README.md

 // import
 const jim = require(`@ursi/jim`);

+/*
-// attach a function to a Jim task
+Attach a function to a Jim task
+- The first value is a string used to identity the function in Jim.
+- The second value is a function whose return value will be decoded in Jim. if the return value is a promise, the task will complete when it settles.
+*/
-// this requires a string and a function that returns a promise jim.task(`my task`, myTask);
+jim.task(`my task`, myTask);

+/*
-// attack a function to a Jim function Jim.function(`my function`, myFunction);
+Attach a function to a Jim fuction
+- The first value is a string used to identity the function in Jim.
+- The second value is a syncronous function whose return value will be decoded in Jim.
+*/
+Jim.function(`my function`, myFunction);
 ```